Credit: Flickr / Julio Latorre / CC BY 2.0

 Alicante is a fantastic place to celebrate Nochevieja (New Year’s Eve).
 It is one of the best places in Spain to enjoy the midnight celebrations with spectacular fireworks, drum bands and lots of entertainment.
 Also, this is the best time to see and know about Spanish festive traditions that are followed throughout Spain.
-So if you're travelling to this city of Spain, then do try out these unique New Year’s Eve traditions!
+So if you're traveling to this city of Spain, then do try out these unique New Year’s Eve traditions!

 Red Underwear on New Year’s Eve